Child Education Plan

 • Uninterrupted education

-: Education expenses are managed without breaks through the waiver of premium feature, which keeps the plan active even after the parent’s death.
+: Education expenses are managed without breaks through the Death benefit feature, which keeps the plan active even after the parent’s death.

 • Support during uncertain times